For over 30 years, YWCA has offered supportive housing and was one of the first organizations to do so in North Dakota.

 In 2006, through a partnership with the Union of Sisters of the Presentation of the Blessed Virgin Mary, our Supportive Housing program was expanded to 10 units.
 Again, in 2015, YWCA and the Sisters of the Presentation further partnered on an additional 10 supportive housing units, bringing the total supportive housing units at that time to 32 units.

 In 2016, Gate City Bank announced a $1.5 million donation over the course of 12 years to help a 30-unit housing initiative called Grace Garden come together in partnership with Lutheran Church of the Cross.
-In 2021, YWCA entered a purchase option agreement with the Sisters of the Presentation for the Prayer Center building which will provide 23 units of housing.
+In 2021, YWCA opened Lantern Light: A YWCA Supported Residence in the former Sisters of the Presentation for the Prayer Center building which provides 23 units of housing.

 YWCA’s Supportive Housing Program is a proven solution for helping families break the cycles of poverty and violence.